Why is Platinum So Expensive?

 For those looking to buy platinum, it is important to understand the different ways to purchase it.
 Platinum can be bought for home delivery with cash, credit card or bank account or through an IRA.

-Some of the best precious metals dealers that offer direct delivery and IRAs are Advantage Gold, Birch Gold Group, Red Rock Secured, American Hartford Gold, Augusta Precious Metals and Lear Capital.
+Some of the best precious metals dealers that offer direct delivery and IRAs are Advantage Gold, Birch Gold Group, and American Hartford Gold.
+Advantage Gold specializes in IRA rollovers with a world-class staff; it has built a strong reputation with its customers.

 Is Platinum a Good Investment Right Now?

 Platinum could be a great investment in the right situation.
-Platinum has tracked closely with gold for much of its history, so it could be a decent safe haven investment.
+It has tracked closely with gold for much of its history, so it could be a decent safe haven investment.
 However, platinum has performed significantly worse in recent years.

 The price of platinum is also heavily dependent on supply and demand.
 If you use factors that determine supply and demand to build a strong investment thesis, a well-positioned trade could work out well with enough luck.
 However, it can still be unpredictable.